Bucket Listed: The Balearic Islands of Spain

 The world’s best shipwreck dive is off Ibiza.

 The Don Pedro is a wreck dive of epic proportions.
 The 142-meter ferry is the Mediterranean’s largest shipwreck accessible to recreational divers.
 She sank on July 11, 2007, after running aground on the islet.
 Over time, the ship is increasingly covered in marine life.
-Requires some experience as a diver.
+Some experience as a diver is definitely needed.

 The world’s best beach is on Formentera.